MarcelVSHNS/StixelGENerator/README.md

 * Context information (image size)
 * OPTIONAL: Stereo Images (right camera)
 * OPTIONAL: LiDAR Calibration (in case of global T Matrices)

+#### Fine tuning
+You can heavily increase the results with the parameters from `libraries/pcl-config.yaml`.
+Documentation for the functions are provided by the code.
+The los (line of sight) parameter can cause huge holes!

 ### Utilities
 * explore: A simple workspace script to use and inspect the derived data, step by step.